bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 **Single carrier vs. multi carrier**

-Whether the app is a single carrier or multiple carriers.
-A single carrier app will offer one service, such as USPS.
-A multi carrier app will offer more than one carrier such as USPS, DHL, and Canada Post.
+A single-carrier app will offer one service, such as USPS.
+A multi-carrier app will offer more than one carrier such as USPS, DHL, and Canada Post.

 **Name and description**